Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Poynting vector in bulk of gyromagnetic media

-Conventional guided wave applications often contains a reactive part of in the CTAPV.
-Further, when a gyrotropic material inherently supporting reactive power for bulk modes is introduced to such applications, the combined effect has a strong impact over the power propagation characteristics of the guiding structure.
+Conventional guided wave applications often contain a reactive part in the CTAPV.
+Furthermore, when a gyrotropic material that inherently supports reactive power for bulk modes is introduced to such applications, the combined effect has a significant impact on the power propagation characteristics of the guiding structure.
 To better understand the role of the reactive power over the overall power propagation, we propose a method of quantifying the spin of the IPV using the complex CTAPV in the next section.